AES New York 2019

 In cooperation with music streaming service Tidal, 4.2 million albums were analyzed for loudness aspects such as loudest and softest track loudness.
 Evidence of development of the loudness war was found and a suggestion for music streaming services to use album normalization at –14 LUFS for mobile platforms and –18 LUFS or lower for stationary platforms was derived from the data set and a limited subject study.
 Tidal has implemented the recommendation and reports positive results.

-P9-2 Audio Data Augmentation for Road Objects Classification—Ohad Barak, Mentor Graphics - Mountain View, CA, USA; Nizar Sallem, Mentor Graphics - Mountain View, CA, USA
+P09-2 Audio Data Augmentation for Road Objects Classification by an Artificial Neural Network—Ohad Barak, Mentor Graphics - Mountain View, CA, USA; Nizar Sallem, Mentor Graphics - Mountain View, CA, USA

 Following the resurgence of machine learning within the context of autonomous driving, the need for acquiring and labeling data expanded by folds.
 Despite the large amount of available visual data (images, point clouds, . . . ), researchers apply augmentation techniques to extend the training dataset, which improves the classification accuracy.
 When trying to exploit audio data for autonomous driving, two challenges immediately surfaced: first, the lack of available data and second, the absence of augmentation techniques.
 In this paper we introduce a series of augmentation techniques suitable for audio data.
 We apply several procedures, inspired by data augmentation for image classification, that transform and distort the original data to produce similar effects on sound.
 We show the increase in overall accuracy of our neural network for sound classification by comparing it to the non-augmented version.